API Reference

 Schema-flexible input, deterministic output

 LeadFlags accepts any JSON structure—nested objects, arrays, mixed keys.
 There is no fixed schema.
-We detect canonical fields (name, email, phone, message, source, country, etc.) via a versioned synonym dictionary and optional overrides.
+We detect canonical fields (name, email, phone, message, source, country, etc.) via known key aliases and optional _leadflags_map overrides.
 Same input with the same detector_version always yields the same normalized result.

 Optional mapping override: If your payload uses non-standard keys, you can tell us explicitly with a reserved object _leadflags_map.
 Map a JSON path or key to a canonical field: